marwanm-dev/Easybank-landing-page/README.md

 # Easybank-landing-page

-- Created with Html Css(Sass) Javascript using *vite*
+- Created with Html Sass Javascript using *vite*🔥

 - Fully responsive and animated

-# What's different
+- Additional stuff (hovers, animations, effects, etc...)

 - Navigation will appear only on need

-- Mobile navigation
+- Mobile menu

 # Live